When in London: What To Do As a Solo Traveler

 I remember walking into a Tesco and asking if they had Velcro.
 I also remember the staff members politely dismissing me in their British accents that they had no idea what “Velcro” was – and that whatever it was, they were sure they didn’t have it.

+I saw Primark down the street and decided to give it a go.
 I walked in and met two girls a couple years older than I was.
 I was amazed to listen to their British accents, and there were ecstatic to listen my American one.

 “Ah, everything you guys say just sounds so much better!